saqib772/Natural-Language-Processing-NLP-/Language Translation/Readme.md

 Next, we pad the sequences to a fixed length using the pad_sequences function from the same module.
 This ensures that all sequences have the same length, which is necessary for efficient training of the model.

+# Model Architecturev

-# Model ArchitectureThe translate_sentence function takes an input sentence in the source language and generates a translated sentence in the target language using the trained model.
+The translate_sentence function takes an input sentence in the source language and generates a translated sentence in the target language using the trained model.
 The function first tokenizes and pads the input sentence, and then initializes the decoder input with a start token.
 It then runs the model in a loop to generate the output sentence one word at a time, until it reaches the maximum output length or predicts an end token.

 Finally, the function converts the output sequence back into a sentence and returns it.
 The model architecture consists of an encoder and decoder, both implemented as recurrent neural networks (RNNs) with long short-term memory (LSTM) cells.
 The encoder processes the input sentence and generates a context vector, which is passed to the decoder to generate the output sentence.